Nesvilab/FragPipe/README.md

 ### Documentation
-Complete MSFragger documentation can be found on the [MSFragger Documentation Wiki page](https://github.com/Nesvilab/MSFragger/wiki).
+Complete MSFragger documentation can be found on the [MSFragger wiki](https://github.com/Nesvilab/MSFragger/wiki).

-For documentation on the Philosopher toolkit see the [Philosopher site](http://philosopher.nesvilab.org/).
+For documentation on the Philosopher toolkit see the [Philosopher wiki](https://github.com/Nesvilab/philosopher/wiki).

 ### Questions and Technical Support
 See the MSFragger [wiki](https://github.com/Nesvilab/MSFragger/wiki) and [FAQ](https://github.com/Nesvilab/MSFragger/wiki/Frequently-Asked-Questions).
 View previous questions/bug reports in the